-Activities funded under the wildlife education and environment grants allow CPW to introduce children, youth, adults, and families to wildlife through fishing clinics, training educators in wildlife management concepts that can be used in classroom and field instruction.
+Activities funded under the wildlife education and environment grants allow CPW to introduce children, youth, adults, and families to wildlife through programs such as fishing clinics, and educator trainings.
 The program also provides opportunities for partners to connect their audiences to wildlife using CPW materials, equipment, and expertise.
 These activities build awareness and understanding of wildlife and wildlife management, helping to meet the long-term vision of creating future stewards of the land and wildlife.

-Wildlife Education and Environment Great Outdoors Colorado Funding FY 2023-24
+Wildlife Education and Environment Great Outdoors Colorado Funding FY 2024-25

 Education and Volunteer Programs \$400,183

 Youth Programs 918,637

 Angler Education 161,000

 Total: \$1,479,820